 The Summons:

-A process server will serve the defendant/respondent with a copy of the action and a summons.
-A summons explains in writing to the addressee that they have been named as a defendant/respondent in a lawsuit and gives specific instructions, including the timeframe to submit a response and where to submit it.
+A crucial part of service of process is serving the defendant or respondent with a copy of the action along with a summons.
+The summons is a formal document that informs the recipient that they have been named as a defendant or respondent in a lawsuit.
+It also provides vital instructions, including the deadline for responding and where to submit their response.

 Make sure the information on the summons is accurate: